Hiroshi A Maeda

 - Research Interests

-- Plant biochemistry and physiology; Aromatic amino acid biosynthesis and its regulation; Plant metabolic engineering for human health and sustainable bioenergy production
+- Plant Biochemistry and Physiology—aromatic amino acid biosynthesis and its regulation; nitrogen metabolism, enzyme evolution, plant metabolic engineering

 Teaching and Mentoring:

 General Botany (BOT130, every spring semester)

 Plant Biochemistry (BOT621, fall semester, odd-numbered years, 2021, 2023, ..)

 Plant Physiology Seminar (BOT960)

 FIG (First year Interest Group) INTER-LS101 “Harnessing Plant Chemistry for Sustainable Society”